leonardomso/awesome-fsm/README.md

   <img width="400" src="./assets/traffic-light-state-machine-example.png" alt="traffic light finite state machine example">
 </p>

-Finite state machines are a computation model, a concept where we can have a machine with a finite number of states.
-Here's how a finite state machine works:
+Finite state machines are a computation model, it consists of a machine with a finite number of states and a few transitions between states.
+To change from one state to another, the transition expects an input, given a specific input the machine will transition to another state.
+To be more simple, this is how a finite state machine works in 3 steps:

-1. It has a finite number of states.
+1. A finite state machine has a finite number of states.
-2. To change from one state to another, it responds to an input.
+2. To change from one state to another, it responds to a condition, called input.
-3. Inputs trigger changes from one state to another, it is called transition.
+3. The action of changing from one state to another is called transition.

-The concept of finite state machines can be observed in any aspect of society nowadays.
-In development, it can be used to resolve almost any problem related to state logic.
+Let’s take as an example of a traffic light.
+A traffic light can have only 3 states: green, red and yellow.
+To change from one state to another, we will use it as an input integer representing seconds.
+When the input is 60, the machine will transition to another state.
+You can see this example at the beginning of the section.

-By having a finite number of states, the state logic of you app will get very clear.
-You can easily understand how your state logic should look, the inputs that you're going to need and the transitions that you'll have.
-It reduces drastically the chances to have state logic bugs, and your app become more maintainable and bug-free.
+We can observe finite state machines not only inside the software development but in our real world as well.
+You can think about almost anything and use finite state machines for it.
+By having a finite number of states, it reduces drastically the possibility of having unexpected side-effects in your application, your application will get more consistent, well-written and maintainable.

 ### Further Reading